Inner Models from Extended Logics: Part 2: Applications of Club Determinacy

 \subsection{The Continuum Hypothesis}

-The fact (Theorem~\ref{abs}) that under large cardinal hypotheses the theory of $C(\aaq)$ is forcing absolute, strongly suggest that we should be able to determine the truth value of the Continuum Hypothesis in $C(\aaq)$.
-Indeed, we now use club determinacy to \emph{prove} the Continuum Hypothesis in $C(\aaq)$ (Theorem~\ref{CHH} below).
-The proof uses the auxiliary concepts of an aa-mouse and an aa-ultrapower, which have hopefully also other uses in the study of $C(\aaq)$.
-For example we use them below also to prove $\bDiamond$ in $C(\aaq)$.
-Our method does not seem to yield GCH in $C(\aaq)$, although we have at the moment no reason to believe that GCH would be violated in $C(\aaq)$.
-Our previous paper $\cite{kmv}$ gives the consistency of the failure of CH in $C^*$ relative to the consistency of ZFC.
-This result extends to $C(\aaq)$ (see Theorem~\ref{slllk} above).
+The fact (Theorem~\ref{abs}) that under large cardinal hypotheses the theory of $\CAA$ is forcing absolute, strongly suggest that we should be able to determine the truth value of the Continuum Hypothesis in $\CAA$.
+Indeed, in this section we use Club Determinacy to \emph{prove} the Continuum Hypothesis in $\CAA$ (Theorem~\ref{CHH} below).
+The proof uses the auxiliary concepts of an aa-mouse and an aa-ultrapower, which have hopefully also other uses in the study of $\CAA$.
+For example we use them below to prove also $\bDiamond$ in $\CAA$.
+Our method yields $2^\kappa=\kappa^+$ for $\kappa\le\omega_1^V$ in $\CAA$.
+(Recall that $\omega_1^V$ is a measurable cardinal in $\CAA$.)
+Our method seems to yield also full $\GCH$ in $\CAA$\footnote{See footnote 14.}.
+Our previous paper $\cite{kmv}$ gives the consistency of the failure of $\CH$ in $C^*$ relative to the consistency of ZFC.
+This result extends to $\CAA$ (see Theorem~\ref{slllk} above).

-\emph{Convention:} In the rest of this Section we assume club determinacy.
+\emph{Convention:} In the rest of this Section we assume Club Determinacy.